-Pricing Supplement No. 1209 (To Prospectus dated March 30, 2012 and Series L Prospectus Supplement dated March 30, 2012) August 1, 2013
+Pricing Supplement No. 1208 (To Prospectus dated March 30, 2012 and Series L Prospectus Supplement dated March 30, 2012) August 1, 2013

-20-Year Capped Notes Linked to the Difference between the 30-Year and the 5-Year U.S. Dollar Constant Maturity Swap Rates, due August 6, 2033
+20-Year Capped Notes Linked to the Difference between the 30-Year and the 2-Year U.S. Dollar Constant Maturity Swap Rates, due August 6, 2033

 - .
 The notes are senior unsecured debt securities issued by Bank of America Corporation.
-All payments due on the notes, including the repayment of principal and any accrued and unpaid interest, will be subject to our credit risk. - The notes will be issued in minimum denominations of \$1,000, and whole multiples of \$1,000. - The notes are designed for investors who wish to receive quarterly interest income, where, as described below, after the first year of the notes, the amount of such interest depends on the Spread Differential (as defined below) as of the applicable interest determination date (as defined below). - .
-Interest will be paid quarterly on February 6, May 6, August 6 and November 6 of each year, beginning on November 6, 2013. - .
-During the first four quarterly interest periods, interest on the notes will accrue at the rate of 10.00% per annum. - During each subsequent quarterly interest period beginning on August 6, 2014, interest on the notes will accrue at a rate per annum equal to the product of (a) 4.75 and (b) the amount by which the 30-year U.S. Dollar Constant Maturity Swap Rate exceeds the 5-year U.S. Dollar Constant Maturity Swap Rate on the applicable interest determination date, each expressed as a percentage (such amount, which may be negative, the "Spread Differential").
-In no event will the interest rate applicable to any interest period be greater than 10.00% per annum or less than 0.00% per annum.
+All payments due on the notes, including the repayment of principal and any accrued and unpaid interest, will be subject to our credit risk. - .
+The notes will be issued in minimum denominations of \$1,000, and whole multiples of \$1,000. - .
+The notes are designed for investors who wish to receive quarterly interest income, where, as described below, after the first year of the notes, the amount of such interest depends on the amount by which the Spread Differential exceeds the Strike (each as defined below) as of the applicable interest determination date (as defined below).

+Interest will be paid quarterly on February 6, May 6, August 6 and November 6 of each year, beginning on November 6, 2013.

+- .
+During the first four quarterly interest periods, interest on the notes will accrue at the rate of 9.50% per annum. - During each subsequent quarterly interest period beginning on August 6, 2014, interest on the notes will accrue at a rate per annum equal to the product of (a) 4 and (b) the amount by which the 30-year U.S. Dollar Constant Maturity Swap Rate exceeds the 2-year U.S. Dollar Constant Maturity Swap Rate on the applicable interest determination date, each expressed as a percentage (such amount, which may be negative, the "Spread Differential"), minus the Strike.
+The Strike is 0.25%.
+In no event will the interest rate applicable to any interest period after the first four quarterly interest periods be greater than 9.25% per annum or less than 0.00% per annum.